 From ballet to Beyonce, the role of female identifying people are expected to play in society is explored.

-Dancers – Deane Ali, Erin Atkinson, Madison Bell, Daisy Bell, Francesca Avril Coulson, Evie Demetriou, Sarah Grace Hodgson, Charlotte Lumb, Anushkar Parmar.
+Dancers – Deane Ali, Erin Atkinson, Madison Bell, Daisy Bell, Francesca Avril Coulson, Evie Demetriou, Sarah Grace Hodgson, Charlotte Lumb, Anushka Parmar.

 F*** ACCEPTANCE, DRINK WATER